-Indicator 9.2.3 Stakeholders and experts are engaged in the development of strategies and measures to maintain and/or enhance the identified High Conservation Values.
+9.2.3: Affected rights holders, affected and interested stakeholders and experts are engaged in the development of strategies and measures to maintain and/or enhance the identified High Conservation Values.

 Indicator 9.2.4 The strategies developed are effective to maintain and/or enhance the High Conservation Values.